getodk/docs/collect-best-practices.rst

 .. note::

   To delete the shortcut, hold and press it.
-A :guilabel:`Remove` button will appear on the top right corner.
-Drag the shortcut to the remove button.
+A :guilabel:`Remove` button will appear on the top right corner. :gesture:`Drag and drop` the shortcut to the :guilabel:`Remove` button.
 The shortcut will be removed.

   .. image:: /img/collect-best-practices/remove.png
      :alt: Image showing Remove button.